llvm/llvm-project/llvm/docs/Coroutines.rst

 """""""""

-The '``llvm.coro.begin.custom.abi``' intrinsic is used in place of the `coro.begin` intrinsic with an additional parameter to specify the custom ABI for the coroutine.
+The '``llvm.coro.begin.custom.abi``' intrinsic is used in place of the `coro.begin` intrinsic that has an additional parameter to specify the custom ABI for the coroutine.
 The return is identical to that of the `coro.begin` intrinsic.

 Arguments: